Indian Ocean: Marine life

 80% of the Indian Ocean is open ocean and includes nine large marine ecosystems: the Agulhas Current, Somali Coastal Current, Red Sea, Arabian Sea, Bay of Bengal, Gulf of Thailand, West Central Australian Shelf, Northwest Australian Shelf and Southwest Australian Shelf.
 Coral reefs cover c.
 200000 km2.
 The coasts of the Indian Ocean includes beaches and intertidal zones covering 3000 km2 and 246 larger estuaries.
 Upwelling areas are small but important.
 The hypersaline salterns in India covers between 5000–10000 km2 and species adapted for this environment, such as Artemia salina and Dunaliella salina, are important to bird life.

 Left: Mangroves (here in East Nusa Tenggara, Indonesia) are the only tropical to subtropical forests adapted for a coastal environment.
 From their origin on the coasts of the Indo-Malaysian region, they have reached a global distribution.

 Right: The coelacanth (here a model from Oxford), thought extinct for millions of years, was rediscovered in the 20th century.
 The Indian Ocean species is blue whereas the Indonesian species is brown.

-Coral reefs, sea grass beds, and mangrove forests are the most productive ecosystems of the Indian Ocean — coastal areas produce 20 tones of fish per square kilometre.
-These areas, however, are also being urbanised with populations often exceeding several thousand people per square kilometre and fishing techniques become more effective and often destructive beyond sustainable levels while the increase in sea surface temperature spreads coral bleaching.
+Coral reefs, sea grass beds, and mangrove forests are the most productive ecosystems of the Indian Ocean — coastal areas produce 20 tonnes of fish per square kilometre.
+These areas are also being urbanised, with populations often exceeding several thousand people per square kilometre and fishing techniques become more effective and often destructive beyond sustainable levels while the increase in sea surface temperature spreads coral bleaching.

 Mangroves covers 80984 km2 in the Indian Ocean region, or almost half of the world's mangrove habitat, of which 42500 km2 is located in Indonesia, or 50% of mangroves in the Indian Ocean.
 Mangroves originated in the Indian Ocean region and have adapted to a wide range of its habitats but it is also where it suffers its biggest loss of habitat.

 In 2016, six new animal species were identified at hydrothermal vents in the Southwest Indian Ridge: a "Hoff" crab, a "giant peltospirid" snail, a whelk-like snail, a limpet, a scaleworm and a polychaete worm.

 The West Indian Ocean coelacanth was discovered in the Indian Ocean off South Africa in the 1930s and in the late 1990s another species, the Indonesian coelacanth, was discovered off Sulawesi Island, Indonesia.
 Most extant coelacanths have been found in the Comoros.
 Although both species represent an order of lobe-finned fishes known from the Early Devonian (410 mya) and thought extinct 66 mya, they are morphologically distinct from their Devonian ancestors.
 Over millions of years, coelacanths evolved to inhabit different environments — lungs adapted for shallow, brackish waters evolved into gills adapted for deep marine waters.